supseven-at/supi/README.md

 ## Customization

-Change/override the properties in `plugin.tx_sup` to customize.
+Change/override the properties in `plugin.tx_supi` to customize.
 The sources for the Javascript and the CSS are Typescript and SCSS, which can be included in custom build piplines.

 ## License